-Based on the information reviewed and the discussions, the board of directors (including a majority of the directors who are not "interested persons") concluded that the investment advisory and management fee rates are fair and reasonable in relation to the services to be provided and approved the Restated Agreement with the investment adviser as being in the best interests of the Company and the Company's stockholders.
-The board of directors then directed that the Restated Agreement be submitted to stockholders for approval with the board of director's recommendation that the stockholders of the Company vote to approve the Restated Agreement.
+Based on the information reviewed and the discussions, the board of directors (including a majority of the directors who are not "interested persons") concluded that the investment advisory and management fee rates are fair and reasonable in relation to the services to be provided and approved the investment advisory and management agreement with the investment advisor as being in the best interests of the Company and the Company's stockholders.
+The board of directors then directed that the investment advisory and management agreement be submitted to stockholders for approval with the board of director's recommendation that the stockholders of the Company vote to approve the investment advisory and management agreement.

 In view of the wide variety of factors that our board of directors considered in connection with its evaluation of the investment advisory and management agreement, it is not practical to quantify, rank or otherwise assign relative weights to the specific factors it considered in reaching its decision.
 The board of directors did not undertake to make any specific determination as to whether any particular factor, or any aspect of any particular factor, was favorable or unfavorable to the ultimate determination of the board of directors.
 Rather, our board of directors based its approval on the totality of information presented to, and the investigation conducted by, it.
 In considering the factors discussed above, individual directors may have given different weights to different factors.
-Based on its review of the abovementioned factors and discussion of the Restated Agreement, the board of directors approved the Restated Agreement as being in the best interests of the Company and the Company's stockholders.
-The board of directors then directed that the Restated Agreement be submitted to stockholders for approval with the board of directors' recommendation that stockholders of the Company vote to approve the Restated Agreement.
+Based on its review of the abovementioned factors and discussion of the investment advisory and management agreement, the board of directors approved the investment advisory and management agreement as being in the best interests of the Company and the Company's stockholders.
+The board of directors then directed that the investment advisory and management agreement be submitted to stockholders for approval with the board of directors' recommendation that stockholders of the Company vote to approve the investment advisory and management agreement.

-Our stockholders are scheduled to vote on approval of the amended and restated investment advisory and management agreement on May 30, 2006.
+Our stockholders approved the investment advisory and management agreement on May 30, 2006.